Contract versus Permanent? Which is better?

 The short termism endemic in today’s working environment has a direct influence on the nature of employment contracts.

-When the government demanded that the banks create a secure system whereby customers could switch their accounts to competitive banks within seven days this required building and upgrading IT legacy systems and we jobcoach.org.co were instrumental in finding staff with the required expertise to work on twelve to two year contracts.
-This is a good example of the project orientation in today's work environment.
+When the government demanded that the banks create a secure system whereby customers could switch their accounts to competitive banks within seven days this required building and upgrading the banks IT legacy systems and Regent Coaching were instrumental in finding staff with the required expertise to work on twelve to two year contracts.
+This is a good example of the time-defined project orientation in today's work environment.

 More employees are working remotely and there is a significant increase in the prevalence of part time contracts

 So contract or permanent-which is the better career choice.
 The answer now must be both as they are now compatibles.
-Permanent does not mean for life but for as long as we can afford and need you.
+Permanent does not mean for life and contract does not mean lack of security and challenge.
+In our current fluid marketplace your dominant career focus must be on the development of the key skills such as communication, listening, flexibility, adaptability and continuous learning.